nperraud/darkmattergan/README.md

 ## Dataset

 The dataset consists of 30 N-body simulations at a scale of 500 MPch and 10 simulations at a scale of 100 Mpch.
-The dataset is availlable on Zenodo at: https://zenodo.org/record/1464832
+The dataset is available on Zenodo at: https://zenodo.org/record/1464832

 The dataset does not contain the Nbody simulations as they have a very large size.
-Instead, we sliced the space into 256 x 256 x 256 cubical areas and counted the number of particules in each area.
-The result are 3D histograms, where the number of particles is a proxy for matter density.
+Instead, we sliced the space into 256 x 256 x 256 cubic areas and counted the number of particles in each area.
+The result consists of 3D histograms, where the number of particles is a proxy for matter density.

-N-body simulation evolves a cosmological matter distribution over time, starting from soon after the big bang.
+N-body simulation evolves a cosmological matter distribution over time, starting from soon after the Big Bang.
 It represents matter density distribution as a finite set of massive particles, typically order of trillions.
 The positions of these particles are modified due to gravitational forces and expansion of the cosmological volume due to cosmic acceleration.
 N-body simulations use periodic boundary condition, where particles leaving the volume on one face enter it back from the opposite side.